Hong Kong protesters stage sit-in at shooting victim's school | DW | 02.10.2019

 Hong Kong demonstrators staged a sit-in at the school of an 18-year-old who was shot by police during a protest.
 It followed some of the most intense clashes in four months, and coincided with China's national day.

-Hundreds of demonstrators have staged a sit-in at the school of the 18-year-old student who was shot in the chest by Hong Kong police on Monday.
+Hundreds of demonstrators have staged a sit-in at the school of the 18-year-old student who was shot in the chest by Hong Kong police on Tuesday.
+There were fresh calls for further protests on Wednesday.

 Students chanted "no rioters, only tyranny," in addition to slogans and protest songs.
 They also held pictures of the incident, taken from videos posted on social media which went viral.